Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 • Progressive anemia.

-Signs and symptoms that indicate a change to a blast crisis, in addition to the accelerated-phase CML symptoms, include the following:
+Signs and symptoms that indicate a change to a blast crisis, in addition to the accelerated-phase CML symptoms, include:

 • Thrombocytopenia.